ahmxdd/DNA-Sequence-Classification-CNN/README.md

 This project uses a Convolutional Neural Network (CNN) to classify DNA sequences as promoters or non-promoters using the "Molecular Biology (Promoter Gene Sequences)" dataset from the UCI Machine Learning Repository.

-## Requirements
+## Packages and Language Used
 - Python 3.7+
 - TensorFlow 2.x
 - NumPy
 - Pandas
 - Scikit-learn
+- Requests

 ## Installation
-pip install tensorflow numpy pandas scikit-learn
+pip install tensorflow numpy pandas scikit-learn requests
 ## Usage
 Run the main script: python dna_sequence_classifier.py